rwalker1501/Cultural-Epidemiology/read_me.txt

 - Mean population density for globals
 - Standard deviation of density for sites
 - Standard deviation of density for globals
+- Results of tests for difference between distributions of sites and globals
+    * Two sample Kolmogoroff-Smirnoff test; D and p values
+    * Mann-Whitney U test: U and p values
 - Results of the maximum likelihood estimation for the epidemiological model
     * Confidence intervals for the inferred threshold
     * Maximum likelihood estimate of the gamma parameter